 The Mystery of Israel’s Restoration: 11:25-36.

 Paul wants the Gentiles to know the mystery previously unknown to them about God’s plan for Israel.
 Israel's spiritual blindness. is only partial.
 There is only a remnant saved until the complete number of Gentiles comes to Christ (Acts 15:14).
 When the complete number of Gentiles has fulfilled, the Lord will come and the blindness of Israel shall be removed.
 And so all Israel will be saved (Rom 11:26; Isaiah 59:20, 21).
 This does not mean every Israelite will be converted simply on the basis of their ethnicity.
-No one is ever saved without a personal relationship with the God.
+No one is ever saved without a personal relationship with Christ.
 Many Jews do not believe the gospel.
 Yet they are still God’s chosen people because of His promises to their fathers (Jeremiah 31:33).
 For God’s gifts and calling can never be withdrawn.
 What God promised, He will perform.
 Paul’s argument is that if God has shown mercy to undeserving Gentiles, who are we to say that God cannot show mercy to the Jews again?
 The whole world is guilty before God and in need of His mercy.
 Paul concludes this chapter with a great doxology (11:33-36).
 Paul describes God’s wisdom as unsearchable and fast finding out!
 No one can completely know the wisdom of God.
-God is working, regardless of how it may appear at time, he will be praised and worshiped in the end (Rom 11:36).
+God is working, regardless of how it may appear at times difficult to understand.
+We can only stand amazed with joy and wonder at God and his gospel.
+God will be praised and worshiped in the end (Rom 11:36).
 To Him be glory for ever.
 Amen.